Hear from Industry Experts

 ALA's Summit Series Webcasts are a series of interviews with experts who share some of their latest insights on the legal industry and the business of law.

-These interviews focus on topics like the ROI of social media, how law is a buyer’s market, innovation strategies, collaboration across functional boundaries, the management of information assets, the physical and mental wellness of lawyers, how to grow your influence and impact, and the quick and easy way to go from manager to leader.
+These interviews focus on topics like the ROI of social media, how law is a buyer’s market, innovation strategies, collaboration across functional boundaries, the management of information assets, the physical and mental wellness of lawyers, growing your influence and impact, going from manager to leader, and resolving conflict.

 - Summit Series #4, November 2019 – Legal Industry Hot Topics